tise/lokalise-fastlane-actions/README.md

+# Tise usage of this repo
+The three files in this repo should be placed in `./fastlane/actions` folder in our iOS and Android repos.
+These fastlane actions (i.e. functions) allows us to sync App Store and Google Play metadata stored in separate Lokalise projects with corresponding files version controlled in the repos.
+This metadata is uploaded to the relevant app store from the CI when we make new builds of the apps.

+Metadata should *always* be changed in Lokalise and not in the app store directly (PS: Not counting Huawei App Gallery for which we don't have this integration).

 # Lokalise Fastlane Actions

 Collection of actions for integrating Lokalise into your iOS project using Fastlane.
 Learn more in our [blog post.](https://blog.lokalise.com/automating-itunes-connect-deployment-with-fastlane-and-lokalise/)